floschu/LifecycleCompositeDisposable/README.md

 ## Concept

-A `LifecycleCompositeDisposable` is a RxJava2 `CompositeDisposable` that clears its `Disposable`'s on a specific lifecycle event.
+A `LifecycleCompositeDisposable` is a RxJava2 `CompositeDisposable` that disposes its `Disposable`'s on a specific lifecycle event.

 This library contains extension functions for `LifecycleOwner` (-> meaning also `FragmentActivity` and `Fragment`) to lazily create such a `LifecycleCompositeDisposable`.